noorul/tfchefint/README.md

 hooks
 -----

-Installs the Java-to-arbitrary-language bridge, hooks.jar, on the TeamForge server, so that the artifact_update Ruby script can run.
+Installs the Java-to-arbitrary-language bridge, `hooks.jar`, on the TeamForge server, so that the artifact_update Ruby script can run.

-While hooks.jar is not officially supported by CollabNet, some directions on its design can be found on CollabNet's blog: http://blogs.collab.net/teamforge/custom-workflow-in-teamforge-a-guide-to-iaf-event-handlers
+While `hooks.jar` is not officially supported by CollabNet, some directions on its design can be found on CollabNet's blog: http://blogs.collab.net/teamforge/custom-workflow-in-teamforge-a-guide-to-iaf-event-handlers

 sudoers
 -------

-Sets up sudoers on client machines so that 'sf-admin' can run Chef client.
+Sets up sudoers on client machines so that the 'sf-admin' user can run Chef client as root (or signal the currently-running daemon to restart).

 Note: The sf-admin user needs to be able to run the commands in this recipe without requiring a TTY.
-You can set this up in your main sudoers file if necessary (e.g. using Opscode's sudo cookbook), or if you're running OpenSSH >= 5.9, the RequestTTY option can be used in the host's ssh_options to always force the creation of a TTY.
+You can set this up in your main sudoers file if necessary (e.g. using Opscode's sudo cookbook), or if you're running OpenSSH >= 5.9, the `RequestTTY` option can be used in the host's ssh_options to always force the creation of a TTY.

 user
 ----

-Sets up a user called 'sf-admin' on client machines.
+Sets up a user called `sf-admin` on client machines.

 License and Author
 ==================

-Author:: Julian C. Dunn (<jdunn@opscode.com>)
+* Author:: Julian C. Dunn (<jdunn@opscode.com>)

-Copyright:: 2013, Opscode, Inc.
+* Copyright:: 2013, Opscode, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.